 6.05 - Library file format

-XMPlay saves its library in the xmplay.library file next to xmplay.exe (or in C:\Users\[username]\AppData\XMPlay if you have Store per-user config/etc ticked).
+XMPlay saves its library (and current playlist track info) in the xmplay.library file next to xmplay.exe (or in C:\Users\[username]\AppData\XMPlay if you have Store per-user config/etc ticked).
 You can process this file with external utilities, for example to find duplicate files in your collection.

 Header